Cokato Charitable Trust provides living options, services for all levels of care

-Also offered within the system: Home Health Care, Senior Adult Day Care Services, Meals on Wheels Program, Congregate Senior Dining, Pro Rehab and Community Fitness.
+Also offered within the system is Home Health Care, Senior Adult Day Care Services, Meals on Wheels Program, Congregate Senior Dining, Pro Rehab Therapy and Community Fitness.

-Residents of Cokato Charitable Trust come from all over the area and beyond.
+It’s that dedication that is the reason why residents of Cokato Charitable Trust come from all over the Cokato area and beyond.

-“We draw a lot of people from the Twin Cities,” said Tammi Dahlman, Director of Social Services.
+“We draw from a large radius, including the metro area,” said Tammi Dahlman, LSW, Director of Social Services.
 “They like living in a smaller town.
 We are a tight-knit community here.”

-Swanson said that the family atmosphere of the facility is what she enjoys the most.
+Swanson remarked that the family atmosphere is what she and most residents seem to enjoy the most.

-“My late husband and I were living in Howard Lake and he needed nursing care,” said Swanson.
+“My late husband and I were living in Howard Lake and he needed nursing care,” she said.
 “So we first moved into Edgewood Gables in 2012 because we were so impressed with how the staff and residents treated each other.”

-After Swanson’s husband passed away, she moved into Brookridge assisted living.
+After Swanson’s husband passed away, she moved into Brookridge’s assisted living.

-“They offer so many things to do here, so I’m never really bored,” she said.
+“They offer so many things to do here, so we’re never really bored,” Swanson noted.
 “They help me pick out my clothes, and I can get my hair done right here.
 It’s just a happy place and a great place to live.”

 The Manor is a skilled nursing and rehabilitation facility offering private and semi-private rooms with spacious lounges and dining area.

-There is also a large activity area, library, cafe, beauty/barber shop, chapel and a central-day lounge.
+Additionally, the Manor offers a large activity area, cafe, library, beauty/barber shop, chapel and central-day lounge.

-Cokato Manor focuses on providing services in a caring environment that enhance the quality of life and maintain the maximum level of functioning.
+Cokato Manor focuses on providing services in a caring environment that enhances the quality of life and maintains the maximum level of functioning.

-Brookridge Assisted Living offers affordable efficiency and one-bedroom apartments with varying levels of service according to the needs of the resident, allowing individuals to live in a setting with a level of assistance based of their needs and ability to care for themselves.
+This 16-unit assisted living facility offers affordable efficiency and one-bedroom apartments with varying levels of service according to the needs of the resident, allowing individuals to live in a setting with a level of assistance based on their needs and ability to care for themselves.

-Residents also enjoy the spacious apartments and large windows, which takes away from the feeling of confinement.
+Residents enjoy the spacious apartments with large windows, which lessens the feeling of confinement.